Ryuk Ransomware Payment & Decryption Statistics

 Ryuk incidents are much longer than other types of ransomware due to high ransom amounts demanded and the labor intensive nature of the decryption tool.

 Ryuk Ransomware Case Outcomes

-What Data Recovery Rate is Expecting when Paying for a Ryuk Ransomware Decryptor?
+What is the expected data recovery rate when paying for a Ryuk Ransomware Decryptor?

 Ryuk Ransomware has a low data recovery-success rate after a ransom payment is made.
 Relative to other types of ransomware, the decryptor tool is very labor intensive and prone to failure.

 The majority of Ryuk Ransomware attacks can be traced back to either Remote Desktop Protocol access or email Phishing as the attack vector.
 This is due to the prevalence of poorly secured RDP ports, and the ease with which Ransomware distributors are able to either brute force themselves, or purchase credentials on dark market sites.
 Companies that allow employees or contractors to access their networks through remote access without taking the proper protections are at a grave risk of being attacked by Ryuk Ransomware.
 Email phishing is also increasingly prevalent in Ryuk attacks.
 Exploit kits such as Trickbot and Emotet are increasingly used to gain elevated credentials so that the entire network of a targeted organization may be encrypted by the attackers.

 Immediate Ryuk Recovery Help

 For immediate assistance contact us or call 24/7 Support: (203) 442-4050